SchrodtSven/sqlearn/README.md

 ## Motivation

-- Learning usage of SQL with Python step-by-step in more depth
+- Learning usage of SQL (not SQL itself 😉) *with Python* step-by-step in more depth

 - Combining with formerly learned Python lessons (e.G: Pandas, Numpy, GUI stuff) && existing SQL skillz